 3. Do nothing

 All of these options are viable for different programs.
-They will yield different results, but may be a fit for where your company is.
-Let’s look at your channel program and see where your program fits.
+They will yield different results, but may be a fit for your company’s situation.
+Let’s look at your channel program and see what best applies.

 All channel programs should start from the perspective of your current and future partners.
 To understand this start by asking: